BrunoBoehm/angular-multi-slot-transclusion-readme-v-000/README.md

 Instead of a string or a boolean value, to do multi-slot transclusion, we pass through an object.

+We might use multi-slot transclusion when we want to move certain elements into different positions in our directives templates, instead of just putting them all in one place.
+We might want to wrap an image with a link or a user profile with an image.

 The properties on this object are what we want to name our slots.
 For instance, if we've got this setup for our directive:

 ```html